Augustana MBA FAQs

 - Is the MBA program at Augustana University accredited?

-Applications are due by February 15, 2020, for the first class.
+Applications (4 +1 application; two-year application) are due by February 15, 2020, for the first class.
 You should apply in the spring of your junior year.
 Only 18 students will be accepted into the first cohort.
 Students will be informed of their status by March 20, 2020, so they will have plenty of time before registration to build the first year’s classes into their schedules.

-Applications will include the completed online form, an official transcript, two recommendation letters and a typed essay sharing your academic interest, educational goals and plans for graduate study.
+Applications (4 +1 application; two-year application) will include the completed online form, an official transcript, two recommendation letters and a typed essay sharing your academic interest, educational goals and plans for graduate study.
 Applicants for the 2-year MBA program must also include results from their GMAT.
 You can find more information on the Graduate Education page.

 All admission decisions will be made by March 15.